Berlin-Kobayashi/fast-and-furry/README.md

 # Fast and furry
+Fast and furry is a virtual game of tag for young and old.

-Created for the May 2016 Berlin Minijam.
+Development started at the May 2016 Berlin Minijam.